onthebay98/equity-valuation-snowflake-dbt/README.md

 This project demonstrates a modern data-analytics pipeline for **equity valuation** using **Snowflake** for warehousing, **dbt** for transformation and testing, and a small Python ingestion script for loading data.

-It mirrors how a buy-side or internal analytics team would structure a production-grade stack for valuation and portfolio analytics.

 ---

 ## 🚀 Overview